92nd Scripps National Spelling Bee: Competition

 Spellers took a preliminary written test (Round One) on Monday, May 27.
 On-stage spelling began on Tuesday May 28, 2019.
 After one round of oral spelling (Round Two), 44 spellers were eliminated (of which 25 were RSVBee entrants), leaving 518 spellers.
-Speller Max Greenspan of Arizona was reinstated in the first oral round after being prematurely rung off for spelling "mot juste" as "mot just"; it was determined that it was not clear that he had finished spelling.
+Speller Max Greenspan of Arizona was reinstated in the first oral round after being prematurely rung off for spelling "mot juste" as "mot just"; It was determined that it was not clear that he had finished spelling.
 This ambiguity may have been caused by a rule that states that spellers cannot be eliminated for failing to repeat the word once they are finished spelling; Greenspan's long pause led the judges to believe that he had done so.

 The field was reduced to 9 at the end of the second oral spelling round on Wednesday May 29.
 Late in the day, a group of 50 finalists was announced, which consists of spellers who spelled both of their words on stage correctly, and were the top scorers on the written test.
 Spellers had to get 30 out of 36 on the written test to make the finals this year.
 Three of the finalists got 35: Simone Kaplan, Shruthika Padhy, and Sohum Sukhatankar.

 The finals began at 10am EDT on Thursday May 30.
 After the first morning round, 10 spellers were eliminated, leaving 40.
 Six more were eliminated in the next round, leaving 34.
 Five and four left in the next two rounds (down to 25).
 The fifth round of the day proved more harsh when 8 of the first 16 spellers failed to advance.
 The morning session was supposed to end at 2pm, but ran over 90 minutes, until the field was reduced to 16.
 The final 16 included seven who reached the prime time finals last year, and two doing it for third year in a row.

 The final rounds began on Thursday evening.
 After over three hours, the competition ended in an unprecedented eight-way tie, the winners being dubbed the "elite eight."
 Although the Bee's rules only anticipate up to a three-way tie, officials began planning for the contingency of more winners earlier in the day due to the performances in earlier rounds.
 On the other hand, the founder of the South Asian Spelling Bee suggested the Bee's finalist words simply were not hard enough.
+The eight-way tie resulted in organisers implementing time limits (1 hour, 55 minutes) and a shootout to break further ties.
+The shootout winner is determined by the number of words correctly spelled in the 1 minute, 30 second round.
+However, it is still possible to have a tie after the shootout, after which the winner would be determined by percentage of correctly spelled words in the shootout.
+An unbroken tie is still possible if the percentage of correct answers is the same between tied players.